 The Preferred Finite Element Program for Linear and Nonlinear Structural Analysis

-The ADINA system was developed from the beginning to solve difficult nonlinear problems in diverse engineering disciplines.
-Continuous feedback from our customers for over 30 years has strengthened and enhanced the features in ADINA.
+ADINA Structures was developed to solve the most difficult nonlinear problems in diverse engineering disciplines.
+Continuous feedback from our customers for over 30 years has strengthened and enhanced the features offered in ADINA.

-ADINA linear analysis applies to problems that meet linear assumptions: materially linear, small displacement formulations, and constant boundary conditions.
-If any of the above assumptions is not satisfied, the problem should be solved with nonlinear analysis assumptions.
+Linear analysis applies to problems that meet linear assumptions: materially linear problems with small displacements, small deformations, and constant boundary conditions.
+If any of the above assumptions are not satisfied, a nonlinear analysis must be performed.

-ADINA includes both continuum elements (2-D and 3-D solid elements), and also structural elements (truss, beam, pipe, shell, spring).
-These elements are formulated for use in both linear and nonlinear analysis.
-For example, the shell elements can be effectively used in the analysis of thick and thin shells, under linear, materially nonlinear and geometrically nonlinear conditions.
-User-coded subroutines may also be implemented and linked to ADINA to include user-defined element definitions.
+ADINA Structures offers solid elements (2-D and 3-D solid elements), structural elements (truss, beam, pipe, shell, spring), fluid elements (2D and 3D potential-based subsonic fluid elements), acoustic elements, and special purpose elements (alignment, connector, general).
+The same element can be used in both linear and nonlinear analysis.
+For example, the shell elements can be effectively used in the analysis of thick and thin shells, under linear and nonlinear conditions.
+User-defined elements can may also be implemented.

 Automobile mesh consisting of continuum and structural elements